 - Get a copy of their insurance.
 A reputable contractor should be able to provide you proof of insurance.
 If not, move on.
 Once you review or receive a copy of their insurance, call the contractor’s insurance company or their insurance agent to verify they have the appropriate coverage.

-In times of crisis, it’s important to remain vigilant of unscrupulous people preying on those in need.
-I remain hopeful that the many legitimate and honorable contractors follow my father’s advice to always be of service.
+While there are many legitimate and honorable contractors, in times of crisis, it’s important to remain vigilant of unscrupulous people preying on those in need.

-The loss control information mentioned in this blog is advisory only.
+This loss control information is advisory only.
 The author assumes no responsibility for management or control of loss control activities.
 Not all exposures are identified in this article.
 See your local, independent insurance agent for advice on coverages and liability.